ELIMINATES THE NEED FOR AN EXCAVATION PIT!

 LMK’s lateral liners also feature compressible material at the upstream end of the liner, creating a smooth, tapered transition from the new pipe to the old one.
 This process renews laterals from 4 to 8 inches in diameter in continuous lengths up to 130 feet.
 Inversion tanks come in two sizes (18 inch or 36 inch) and are equipped with a camera port ensuring the liner can be visually inspected under pressure for proper placement before the liner is to be cured.

 Within a translucent bladder, or connected to a positioning hose, the lining is positioned.
 Then it’s assembly is inverted through the cleanout and conducted upstream or downstream with the help of a guide shoe.
 The liner does not commence inverting until it is inside the horizontal lateral pipe, therefore only the bladder is placed inside the cleanout at this point.
+No need for excavation!

 Prior to curing, a lateral push camera will be be inserted within the translucent bladder, allowing a visual verification of the liner placement.